 Igreja Matriz de Caminha & Igreja de Misericordia (Mercy Church)

-The Igreja Matriz is Caminha´s main church retaining the status of a national monument.
-Built in the 14th-century as part of the town´s fortifications, it is a beautiful church that was built with the riches of the Age of Discover which meant that the small town of Caminha deserved the grandest church money could buy.
+The Igreja Matriz is Caminha´s main church and retains the status of a national monument.
+The 14th-century building is part of the town´s fortifications and was built with the riches of the Age of Discovery, which meant that the small town of Caminha deserved the grandest church money could buy.

 The Igreja da Misericórdia (Mercy church) was built in the 16th-century and provided spiritual and physical assistance to parishioners and pilgrims en route to Santiago.
 This church has functioned as both hostel and hospital at various points.